CiBotProject/bot/DESIGN.md

-To address the problem of halted progress due to build failures, our bot would automatically parse any error messages produced by the build failure and return them in a legible format to the members of the appropriate Slack channel, along with any relevant metrics.
-It would then ask the team if they would like to [create a GitHub issue for the build failure][4], and if so, who should be assigned to the issue.
+To address the problem of halted progress due to build failures, our bot would automatically parse any error messages produced by the build failure and return them in an actionable format to the members of the appropriate Slack channel along with any relevant metrics.
+It would then ask the team if they would like to [create a GitHub issue for the build failure][4], and if so, who should be assign someone to the issue.
 The team would have the option to choose a “you break it you fix it” model, where the bot would automatically assign these issues to the last person who made a commit (i.e., the culprit of the build failure, and also the person most likely to know what was changed and what went wrong), or